 *Subject to undergoing validating process with a UK university, we will provide this course as a BA Mosaic Studies.

 Year 1 (Diploma Course)

-- History of Mosaic 1: Classical and Roman Mosaics, Byzantine and Western Mosaics from the 4th Century (For the Diploma only students there are a couple of extra sessions to give them an overview into Modern and Contemporary Mosaics)
+- History of Mosaic 1: Classical and Roman Mosaics, Byzantine and Western Mosaics from the 4th Century (30 credits)

 There are regular Open Days where students can learn about the course.
 They are advertised in our Events section.